 Along the way, they snuck into another large truck and hid among the sheep and chicken in the back.
 The truck had joined a convoy of about twenty other vehicles traversing the dangerous mountain pass on the way to Cali, Colombia.
 There the lull of the motor and the warmth of the sheep had them once again slumbering.

-Maybe it was the movement of the truck ceasing that woke Boris that fateful night.
+Maybe it was the movement of the truck ceasing that woke Boris that fateful night or maybe the danger could be felt in the air.
 The convoy had stopped.

 “I woke up.
 It was cold, and I needed to pee.
-I was confused,” Boris says in a disoriented manner, as he re-enacts the moment.
+I was confused,” Boris re-enacted his disorientation.

-“I tried to get up but a hand covered my mouth and pulled me down,” he says, miming the motion with his own hand.
+“I tried to get up but a hand covered my mouth and pulled me down,” he mimed the motion with his own hand.

 A Mask and Assault Rifle

-Kervin had pulled him down and motioned for him not to move and to be quiet.
-With his eyes, he pointed out the slatted sides of the truck to the man with an assault rifle and a mask on his face.
-The man was walking slowly beside the truck, inspecting it, only a few feet from where Boris was hiding.
-Hiding in the darkness next to the livestock, so that they would not be discovered.
+Kervin had pulled him down and motioned for him not to move.
+A finger in front of his lips signaled him to remain quiet.
+With his eyes, he pointed out the slatted sides of the truck.
+There a man stood with an assault rifle and a mask on his face.
+The man was walking slowly beside the truck, inspecting it, only a few feet from where Boris and Kervin were hiding.
+They huddled in the darkness next to the livestock, so that they would not be discovered.

-The car that was in front of the convoy decided to try making a run for it.
-With tires spinning, the vehicle began to pull away.
+The car in front of the convoy decided to make a run for it.
+Tires spun, and the vehicle began to pull away.
 The heavily armed men opened fire.

 They Open Fired